and-yiannis/soscs/R.rst

 Prediction intervals are calculated based on the assumption that the residuals are both uncorrelated and Normally distributed.
 If either of these conditions does not hold, the prediction intervals may be invalid.

+Residuals can be found with the :code:`residuals` function.

 Residual checking
 -----------------